martinnirtl/dockma/README.md

 You may have noticed, that after `dockma up` was executed successfully, we also checked if all docker containers were up and running by running `dockma logs -f`.

-For a more detailed tutorial, have a look into [examples](https://github.com/martinnirtl/dockma/tree/master/examples).
+For a more detailed tutorial, have a look into [examples](https://github.com/martinnirtl/dockma/tree/master/examples) or get started by exploring `dockma help`.

 ## Roadmap